Vincent Legacy Scholars Celebrated on Stage

 2017-10-08 CATEGORY: Education

 Three aspiring young performers were presented Vincent Legacy Scholarships on the Starlight Theatre stage Saturday, Sept.
 9 in front of audience members gathered to see Grease.
-Recognized as 2017 scholarship recipients were Carwin Cooper of Kansas City, Kan., Lauren Howard of Lee’s Summit, and Bianka Morgan of Kansas City, Mo.
+Recognized as 2017 scholarship recipients were (left to right in photo above) Carwin Cooper of Kansas City, Kan., Bianka Morgan of Kansas City, Mo, and Lauren Howard of Lee’s Summit.

-Carwin completed 7th grade at Arrowhead Middle School last May, Lauren finished 8th grade at Bernard Campbell Middle School, and Bianka was a 6th-grade student at Kansas City Academy.
+Carwin completed 7th grade at Arrowhead Middle School last May, Bianka was a 6th-grade student at Kansas City Academy, and Lauren finished 8th grade at Bernard Campbell Middle School.
 Each received $2,500 scholarships to help fund professional training in the performing arts.

 2017 was the 12th anniversary of the Vincent Legacy Scholarship program, which is provided by Starlight and local community leaders Greg and Rebecca Reid.
 The financial need-based scholarships are awarded annually to minority youth in grades 6, 7 and 8 who display talent and passion for the performing arts.
 To qualify for the scholarships, applicants also must have good grades, a good school attendance record and interest or experience in community service.